QuickBooks Online configuration

 To help prevent duplicate invoice numbers when syncing with QuickBooks Online, do the following:

-- Set Custom transaction numbers to Off.
+- In the Sales form content section, set Custom transaction numbers to On.